cessda/cessda.cdc.osmh-indexer.cmm/README.md

-# OSMH Handler OAI-PMH
+# OSMH Handler OAI-PMH v2.1.0

-Cessda PaSC OSMH repository handler for harvesting OAI-PMH metadata format
+CDC OSMH repository handler for harvesting OAI-PMH metadata format

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Test it